tomasmcguinness/tent.io-csharp/README.md

 	AppAuthenticationDetails authDetails = await client.ProcessRegisterCallback(calledUrl);

-Having obtained the AppAuthenticationDetails, you should persist the values as one of them is the AccessToken needed to perform any actions against.
+Having obtained the AppAuthenticationDetails, you should persist these values as one of them is the AccessToken needed to perform any actions against.

 ## Accessing data after registering

-Using the AppAuthenticationDetails, you can re-create a TentClient at any point
+Using the AppAuthenticationDetails that you obtained during registration, you can re-create a TentClient at any point

     AppAuthenticationDetails auth = new AppAuthenticationDetails()
     {